Robbery Charges in Nevada

-With over 30+ years of experience in this type of litigation and defense, you need Douglas Crawford Law.
+With over 30+ years of experience in this type of litigation and defense, you need a criminal lawyer in Las Vegas.

 What is Robbery?
 The Nevada Revised Statutes (NRS) 200 covers the crime of Robbery in full detail.
 As a basic charge, Robbery is unlawfully taking personal property from someone against his or her will.
 The definition of Robbery also applies if you used force or frightened someone and took property from them, prevented someone from stopping you, or helped someone escape with property stolen from someone else.

 In Nevada, Robbery is a serious crime.
 It is listed as a Category B felony, with minimum prison time and fines, serving anywhere from 2 to 15 years.
 If your Robbery charge runs alongside another conviction, you may be hit with concurrent sentences, which would make you serve out the longest term for the most serious crime.
 A judge may also sentence you to serve out the full term of two or more sentences for multiple crimes.
 A judge’s decision such as this may have serious consequences for your term behind bars as well as your future after incarceration, so you should reach out for my legal advice as soon as possible.